inesp/inesp.github.io/_posts/2020-11-04-estimation-is-a-delusion.md

 &mdash; M. Jørgensen, K. Teigen, K. J. Moløkken-Østvold, Better Sure Than Safe?
 Overconfidence in Judgment Based Software Development Effort Prediction Intervals
 </figcaption>

-There is 1 specific excercise they did in this study that I particularly like.
+There is 1 specific exercise they did in this study that I particularly like.

 The researches went to one company and chose 20 participants and put them into 5 teams.
 Each team got 4 members:
 - one developer